-Today’s agriculture is marked by an overall decline in soil fertility, a dramatic loss of biodiversity, the high input of pesticides and an intensive farming system that requires massive antibiotic input.
-And then there is issue of genetically modified seeds being sown.
+Today’s agriculture is marked by an overall decline in soil fertility, a dramatic loss of biodiversity, the high input of pesticides - especially the systemically acting neonicotinoids, - and an intensive farming system that requires massive antibiotic input.
+And then there is the issue of genetically modified seeds being sown.
 The consequences are well known – mineralisation of soils, a weakened ecosystem, a worsening of food quality, increased antibiotic resistance (affecting people too).
 This form of agriculture contributes to the climate crisis and endangers food security.

 Demeter stands for this resilient agriculture and is the label used to denote products grown according to the biodynamic approach and to standards that apply throughout the world.
 This universal form of agriculture is practised on all continents.